Sensei's Anime Gallery

 As series moved from cel-based to CGI, these sketches became more significant.
 So I’ve tended to collect these creased and smudged work drawings rather than the more brilliant custom-made rilezu cels that have appeared for some series.

 I always provide some kind of background when I scan cels.
-When I don't get a production background, I play with art paper mats that I pick up in the scrapbooking section of a craft stores.
-It’s fun to see what kind of background the cel “likes” (often they change expression subtly when I hit on just the right color or texture).
+When I don't get a production background, I use art paper and enjoy discovering what kind of background the cel "likes" (often they change expression subtly when I hit on just the right color or texture).
 And since cels were designed to fit colored settings, art paper shows them off better than the backside of a scanner lid.

 I include “extras” with the art that I display: dougas for cels, as well as screen caps, parallel images from manga, layouts, rough sketches, alternative versions, and so on.
 For CGI series, I nearly always include two “extras” for every sketch that I “feature.”